mhf93/imgplyr/README.md

 Use the **Motion ▾** panel to adjust speed and enable wall-hit advances.

-> Not available when a gradient or image background is active.
+> Not available when a gradient or image background, any Effect, or any Transition is active.

 ### XP Trails Mode
 Similar to Screensaver Mode, but the image leaves ghost stamps on the canvas as it moves.
 Stamps accumulate over time and are never erased — the canvas builds up layer after layer as the image bounces around.
 Each advance loads the next image and continues from the same position; the trail history remains on screen.
 Can be CPU heavy so may be choppy on lower end computers or with higher resolution images.